symfony/ux/ux.symfony.com/cookbook/component_architecture.md

 ## Conclusion

-Even in Symfony, you can use the component architecture.
+Even in Symfony, you can use component architecture.
-Follow those rules help your front developers working on codebase they are familiar with since those rules are already used in the JS world.
+Following these rules helps your front-end developers work on a codebase they are familiar with since these rules are already widely used in the JavaScript world.